PhaseRush/advent-of-code/2024/README.md

 Pretty standard BFS.
 Most algo oriented folks instantly knew what p2 was after reading p1

 # Day 11: 8205/3629

 Python strikes again

 # Day 12: 4190/2796

 P2 was more interesting, lots of ways to solve it.
 By the end, I thought about using disjoint set which would have been cool

+# Day 13: 33852/28963
+interesting math